Battle of Xingyang (190): Aftermath

 Cao Cao returned to Suanzao to see the warlords feasting every day with no intention of attacking Dong Zhuo; he reproached them.
 Learning from his defeat in Xingyang where he tried to attack Chenggao head-on, Cao Cao came up with an alternative strategy and presented it to the coalition:

 Instead of attempting another direct attack from Suanzao, the plan involved taking strategic points to blockade Luoyang and Chenggao.
 Then Yuan Shu, the coalition general in the south could, instead of attacking Luoyang, threaten Dong Zhuo's new capital in Chang'an.
 The coalition would position themselves behind fortifications and avoid actual fighting.
 This arrangement, Cao Cao argued, could show the world that the coalition is on the move while applying pressure on Dong Zhuo's court.
 In this, Cao Cao was hoping that Dong Zhuo's government would eventually become over-strained, lose credit and collapse.
 Cao Cao concluded his plan with the words, "Now that our men are fighting for a just cause, if we hesitate and delay, we will disappoint everyone in the empire, and I will be ashamed for you."

 However, the generals in Suanzao would not agree to his plan.
 Cao Cao abandoned the generals in Suanzao to gather troops in Yang Province (揚州) with Xiahou Dun, then went to camp with the coalition commander-in-chief Yuan Shao in Henei (河內).
 Soon after Cao Cao's departure, the generals in Suanzao ran out of food and dispersed; some even fought amongst themselves.
 The coalition camp in Suanzao collapsed on itself.

 Years later, when Yuan Shao and Cao Cao became rivals in their contest for power, Yuan had his secretary Chen Lin draft a document to denounce Cao before their confrontation at the Battle of Guandu.
 At one point, Chen Lin used Cao Cao's defeat at the Battle of Xingyang to discredit him:

+Due to Wei Zi's death at this battle, his son Wei Zhen (卫臻) was later made a Secondary Marquis and given a position by Cao Cao.